Nine Tips for Personalized Learning

 1. Deliver Guidance and Group Lessons through Multiple Forms of Media

 You now have at your fingertips far more than just the old standbys of words and still pictures.
 Counselors use computers and whiteboards to access oodles of instructional videos, audio clips, animations, and interactive games, some through software and some available online.
-Children also cement their knowledge by doing hands-on activities with these media.
-When learning about social skills, for instance, the students can scour the school with digital cameras, taking photos of appropriate and inappropriate behavior wherever they find them.
-These data can then be projected for a real life class discussion on appropriate social skills and ways that we can all help those who may not be socially competent.
+Children also cement their knowledge by doing hands-on activities with this media.
+When learning about social skills, for instance, students can scour the school with digital cameras, taking photos of appropriate and inappropriate behavior wherever they find it.
+This data can then be projected for a real life class discussion on appropriate social skills and ways that we can all help those who may not be socially competent.

 2. Gather and Use Immediate Feedback on Students' Understanding